 Hanwha Seeks Measures to Enhance Its Global Competitiveness at Summer Davos

-- - Hanwha Q CELLS CCO Dong Kwan Kim served in a discussion panel
+- Hanwha Q CELLS CCO Dong Kwan Kim served in a discussion panel on renewable energy

 Over the three-day forum from June 27th to the 29th, about 1,500 experts in the political, economic, and cultural sphere from over 90 countries around the globe took part in various sessions and discussions under the theme, "Achieving Inclusive Growth in the Fourth Industrial Revolution."